Azuragrion granti

 Azuragrion granti, the Socotra bluet or Grant's bluet, is a species of narrow-winged damselfly in the family Coenagrionidae.
 It is endemic to Socotra in the Indian Ocean.
 It is a member of the narrow-winged damselfly family Coenagrionidae with its closest relatives originating in Africa, for example Azuragrion nigridorsum.

 Description

 Azuragrion granti is, typically for narrow-winged dragonflies, a largely blue damselfly with black markings on top of the head, black stripes along the thorax and on the upper part of the abdomen which is paler underneath.
 It has narrow, transparent wings it holds vertically over their body when it is at rest.

 Distribution

-Endemic to the island of Socotra, part of Yemen where it occurs mostly in the eastern granitic, mountainous half of the island over an area of 550 km² in the Hagheir Mountains.
+Endemic to the island of Socotra, part of Yemen where it occurs mostly in the eastern granitic, mountainous half of the island over an area of 550 km^{2} in the Hagheir Mountains.
 Azuragrion granti apparently does not occur the karstic western half of Socotra as there are few open freshwater bodies to be found there.